Mepolizumab (Nucala)

 A taskforce supported by the European Respiratory Society (ERS) and American Thoracic Society (ATS) has defined severe asthma as “asthma which requires treatment with high dose inhaled corticosteroids (ICS) plus a second controller (and/or systemic corticosteroids) to prevent it from becoming ‘uncontrolled’ or which remains ‘uncontrolled’ despite this therapy” (Chung, et al., 2014).
 Persons with severe asthma are also often categorized by long-term use of oral corticosteroids (OCS).
 In a subset of severe asthma patients, the over-production of eosinophils causes inflammation in the lungs that can affect the airways, limiting breathing and increasing the frequency of asthma attacks (FDA, 2015).
 Interleukin-5 (IL-5) is the main promoter of eosinophil growth, activation and survival and provides an essential signal for the movement of eosinophils from the bone marrow into the lung (GSK, 2015).
 Studies suggest that approximately 60% of patients with severe asthma have eosinophilic airway inflammation.

-Mepolizumab is a fully humanized interleukin-5 antagonist monoclonal antibody (IgG1 kappa) produced by recombinant DNA technology in Chinese hamster ovary cells (FDA, 2015).
-Mepolizumab targets human interleukin (IL)‐5.
+Nucala (mepolizumab is a fully humanized interleukin-5 antagonist monoclonal antibody (IgG1 kappa) produced by recombinant DNA technology in Chinese hamster ovary cells (FDA, 2015).
+Meprolizumab targets human interleukin (IL)‐5.
 IL‐5 is the major cytokine responsible for eosinophilic airway inflammation in patients with asthma; it is responsible for the growth and differentiation, recruitment, activation, and survival of eosinophils.
 Mepolizumab selectively binds to IL‐5, blocking it from binding to the alpha chain of the IL‐5 receptor complex located on the eosinophil cell surface.
 This, in turn, inhibits IL‐5 signaling and reduces the production and survival of eosinophils.
-By inhibiting IL-5 from binding to its receptor on the surface of eosinophils, mepolizumab reduces blood eosinophil levels (GSK, 2015).
+By inhibiting IL-5 from binding to its receptor on the surface of eosinophils, meprolizumab reduces blood eosinophil levels (GSK, 2015).
 Other undefined mechanisms of action may also play a role.

 Mepolizumab is administered as a 100mg fixed dose subcutaneous injection by a health care professional every four weeks.
 Patients receive mepolizumab in addition to their normal medications for severe asthma, which include high-dose inhaled corticosteroids plus at least one additional asthma control medicine, and may include oral corticosteroids.
 Patients who were shown to benefit from treatment with mepolizumab in the Phase III clinical trials were those with blood eosinophil levels of 150 cells/mcL or greater just prior to treatment (GSK, 2015).